philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Custom Template**

 Paste a medical note, an EPIC SmartPhrase, or the content of a Manual you've loaded for editing.
-If this area contains content, it will be used as the primary template for your Note.
+If this area contains content, it will be used as the primary Note template.

 **Save Changes**